The Birth of a Nation

-The Birth of a Nation, originally called The Clansman, is a 1915 American silent epic drama film directed by D. W. Griffith and starring Lillian Gish.
-The screenplay is adapted from Thomas Dixon Jr.'s 1905 novel and play The Clansman.
+The Birth of a Nation is a 1915 American silent epic drama film directed by D. W. Griffith and starring Lillian Gish.
+The screenplay is adapted from Thomas Dixon Jr.'s 1905 novel and play The Clansman: A Historical Romance of the Ku Klux Klan.
 Griffith co-wrote the screenplay with Frank E. Woods and produced the film with Harry Aitken.

 The Birth of a Nation is a landmark of film history, lauded for its technical virtuosity.
 It was the first non-serial American 12-reel film ever made.
 Its plot, part fiction and part history, chronicles the assassination of Abraham Lincoln by John Wilkes Booth and the relationship of two families in the Civil War and Reconstruction eras over the course of several years—the pro-Union (Northern) Stonemans and the pro-Confederacy (Southern) Camerons.
 It was originally shown in two parts separated by an intermission, and it was the first American-made film to have a musical score for an orchestra.
-It pioneered closeups and fadeouts, and it includes a carefully staged battle sequence with hundreds of extras (another first) made to look like thousands.
-It came with a 13-page "Souvenir Program".
-It was the first motion picture to be screened inside the White House, viewed there by President Woodrow Wilson, his family, and members of his cabinet.
+It helped to pioneer closeups and fadeouts, and it includes a carefully staged battle sequence with hundreds of extras made to look like thousands.
+It came with a 13-page Souvenir Program.
+It was the first motion picture to be screened inside the White House, where it was watched by President Woodrow Wilson.

-The film was controversial even before its release, and it has remained so ever since; it has been called "the most controversial film ever made in the United States" and "the most reprehensibly racist film in Hollywood history".
-Lincoln is nevertheless portrayed positively, albeit a friend of the South, atypical of a narrative that promotes the Lost Cause ideology.
+The film was controversial even before its release and it has remained so since; it has been called "the most controversial film ever made in the United States", as well as "the most reprehensibly racist film in Hollywood history".
 The film has been denounced for its racist depiction of African Americans.
 The film portrays its black characters (many of whom are played by white actors in blackface) as unintelligent and sexually aggressive toward white women.
-The Ku Klux Klan (KKK) is portrayed as a heroic force, necessary to preserve American values, protect white women, and maintain white supremacy.
+The Ku Klux Klan (KKK), a white supremacist hate group, is portrayed as a heroic force that protects white women and maintains white supremacy.

-Popular among white audiences nationwide, the film's success was both a consequence of and a contributor to racial segregation throughout the U.S. In response to the film's depictions of black people and Civil War history, African Americans across the U.S. organized and protested.
+Popular among white audiences nationwide upon its release, the film's success was both a consequence of and a contributor to racial segregation throughout the U.S. In response to the film's depictions of black people and Civil War history, African Americans across the U.S. organized and protested.
 In Boston and other localities, black leaders and the NAACP spearheaded an unsuccessful campaign to have it banned on the basis that it inflamed racial tensions and could incite violence.
+It was also denied release in the state of Ohio and the cities of Chicago, Denver, Pittsburgh, St. Louis, and Minneapolis.
 Griffith's indignation at efforts to censor or ban the film motivated him to produce Intolerance the following year.